2001 Independence Bowl: Game summary

 Iowa State scored first on a 36-yard Tony Yelk field goal to lead 3–0 in the first quarter.
 After reaching the 1-yard line on a 33-yard catch by Lane Danielsen to close the quarter, the Cyclones scored the game's first touchdown on a 1-yard run by Joe Woodley, for a 10–0 lead.
 Alabama responded later in the quarter with an 8-yard touchdown run by Andrew Zow to close the gap to 10–7.
 Yelk missed a 25-yard field goal with 26 seconds remaining in the quarter, to keep the score 10–7 at the half.

 Third quarter scoring was limited to a 41-yard Yelk field goal to bring the Cyclones' lead to 13–7 heading into the fourth.
 With 5:31 remaining in the game, Waine Bacon blocked a Yelk punt and Alabama recovered at the Iowa State 29-yard line.
 Two plays later, Zow hit Terry Jones for a 27-yard touchdown reception, and the extra point gave the Crimson Tide a 14–13 lead.

-The Cyclones drove and attempted a late field goal, which appeared to be good, but the referees ruled it no good, sealing the win for Alabama.
-The call was one of many that the Cyclones would have to deal with over the years including multiple apology letters from the Big 12 conference for mistaken calls that cost ISU wins.
-After the game, there was some question about whether or not the field goal was actually good, as it sailed directly over one of the uprights.
+The Cyclones drove and attempted a late field goal.
+The kick sailed over the upright and was ruled no good.
 The victory sent Alabama to a 7–5 overall record for the season.